2PM Update: Irma's Winds Staying Strong, Could Still Get Stronger

 COLUMBIA, SC (WLTX) - Hurricane Irma has weakened a bit after hitting the northern coast of Cuba hard, but she is expected to regain strength.

-As of 2 p.m.
-Saturday advisory, Irma is a Category 3 hurricane with maximum sustained winds of 125 miles an hour.
+As of 3 p.m. update Irma is a Category 3 hurricane with maximum sustained winds of 125 miles an hour.
 It continues to moves west northwest with her sights set on the Florida coast.

 Hurricane force winds are expected in South Florida by daybreak Sunday.